I Can See Your Voice (German game show) season 3

-The third season of the German television mystery music game show I Can See Your Voice premiered on RTL, renaming as Zeig uns Deine Stimme!
-(Show us your voice!), with first half episodes in its prime time slot on 24 July 2022, followed by a second that resumed in its late night scheduling on 20 August 2022.
+The third season of the German television mystery music game show I Can See Your Voice premiered on RTL, renaming as Zeig uns Deine Stimme!, with first half episodes in its prime time slot on 24 July 2022, followed by a second that resumed in its late night scheduling on 20 August 2022.
 (Note: Episodes for 2nd half of its 3rd season have been originally scheduled for 14, 21, and 28 August 2022.
 However, poor reception in the 1st half forced to end the season prematurely, which was later rescheduled to 20, 27 August and 3 September 2022.)

 Gameplay

 Format

 According to the original South Korean rules, the guest artist and contestants must attempt to eliminate bad singers during its game phase.
 At the final performance, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.

 The contestants must eliminate one mystery singer at the end of each round, receiving if they eliminate a bad singer.
 At the end of a game, if the contestants decide to walk away, they will keep the money had won in previous rounds; if they decide to risk for the last remaining mystery singer, they win if a singer is good, or lose their all winnings if a singer is bad.